pravega/flink-connectors/README.md

 -->
 # Pravega Flink Connectors [![Build Status](https://travis-ci.org/pravega/flink-connectors.svg?branch=master)](https://travis-ci.org/pravega/flink-connectors)

-Connectors to read and write [Pravega](http://pravega.io/) Streams with [Apache Flink](http://flink.apache.org/) stream processing framework.
+This repository implements connectors to read and write [Pravega](http://pravega.io/) Streams with [Apache Flink](http://flink.apache.org/) stream processing framework.

-Build end-to-end stream processing pipelines that use Pravega as the stream storage and message bus, and Apache Flink for computation over the streams.
+The connectors can be used to build end-to-end stream processing pipelines (see [Samples](https://github.com/pravega/pravega-samples)) that use Pravega as the stream storage and message bus, and Apache Flink for computation over the streams.

 ## Features & Highlights